 Now one of the giants of the retail industry, it goes without saying that Amazon has quickly carved out a place for itself among the most influential brands.
-The company was founded in 1994 in Seattle, and was called "Cadabra" at the time.
+This online store company was founded in 1994 in Seattle, and was called "Cadabra" at the time.
 However, the name was changed because it sounded too much like the word "corpse."
 Initially, Amazon was only selling books online, which allowed them to grow very quickly, generating a revenue of over $20,000 per week in the first two months of operation.
 By always investing their profits in the company, they were able to grow very fast and become one of the biggest players in online business as we know it today.

 First of all, why did Jeff Bezos choose the word Amazon?
 It’s simple.
 He wanted a word that began with "A" so it would come up first in alphabetical searches.
 In addition, he liked that the word Amazon represented the Amazonian forest and its wild and exotic side.
 He also wanted to emphasize that he had a library of books as vast as the Amazon River located in South America.